Daniele2024/Projeto-livre-reprograma/DELIVERY_DA_BELEZA/README.md

 ### 🚧 Implementaçoes futuras

-      *  a possibilidade de incluir no cadastro do profissional um catalogo de serviço
+      *  A possibilidade de incluir no cadastro do profissional um catalogo de serviço .
-      *  a possibilidade do cliente realizar um agendamento de forma  on line na plataforma
+      *  A possibilidade do cliente realizar um agendamento de forma  on line na plataforma.